biopython/biopython.github.io/wiki/BioGeography.md

 respectively.
 I.e.,

     from GbifXml import GbifXmlTree, GbifSearchResults
-    params = {'format': 'darwin', 'scientificname': 'Utricularia'}
+    params = {'format': 'darwin', 'scientificname': 'Genlisea*'}

-"'format': 'darwin'" specifies that GBIF should return the results in DarwinCore format. 'scientificname' specifies the genus name to search on.
+"'format': 'darwin'" specifies that GBIF should return the results in DarwinCore format.

+'scientificname' specifies the genus name to search on.
+Adding an '\*' after the name will return anything that begins with "Genlisea".

 The full list of search terms can be found on GBIF's [Occurrence record data service](http://data.gbif.org/tutorial/services), which is linked from the [Using data from the GBIF portal](http://data.gbif.org/tutorial/services).

 Once you have specified your search parameters, initiate a new GbifSearchResults object and run get\_numhits to get the number of hits:

+    params = {'format': 'darwin', 'scientificname': 'Genlisea*'}
     recs = GbifSearchResults()
     numhits = recs.get_numhits(params)

-As of August 2009, 1141 matching records existed in GBIF matching "Utricularia."
+As of August 2009, 169 matching records existed in GBIF matching "Genlisea\*"

+For constrast, run the same search *without* the asterisk ('\*'):

+    params = {'format': 'darwin', 'scientificname': 'Genlisea'}
+    numhits = recs.get_numhits(params)

+We only get ~10 results -- presumably records of specimens only identified down to genus and no further.

-### Downloading an indvidual record
+### Downloading an individual record

 Individual records can be downloaded by key.
 To download an individual
 record:

+    rec = recs.obs_recs_list[0]
+    key = rec.gbifkey
+    # (or manually)
-    key = 175067484
+    # key = 175067484
-    recs3 = GbifSearchResults()
-    xmlrec = recs3.get_record(key)
+    xmlrec = recs.get_record(key)
     print xmlrec

+If you want to print the xmlrec ElementTree object, store xmlrec in a GbifXmlTree object and run print\_xmltree:

+    GbifXmlTree(xmlrec).print_xmltree()

 ### Summary statistics for phylogenetic trees with TreeSum